motilalmeher/motilalmeher.github.io/_datascience/2023-04-11-ELEVATOR_PARADOX.md

   path: https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRFLRhoQ7K4gGvLVujFrFmSLZATr0vm6MyZ4A&usqp=CAU
   thumbnail: https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRFLRhoQ7K4gGvLVujFrFmSLZATr0vm6MyZ4A&usqp=CAU
 ---
-## Does it occur to you, when waiting for an elevator, that elevators always seem to be going the wrong way?
+Does it occur to you, when waiting for an elevator, that elevators always seem to be going the wrong way?

-Yogendra is a product manager who has an office on the second floor of a seven-story building in Bangalore, and Shobhit(Data scientist) has an office on the sixth floor of same building.
-The two generally visiting quite a bit because they are college friends.
+Yogendra is a product manager who has an office on the second floor of a seven-story building in Bangalore, and Shobhit(Data scientist) has an office on the sixth floor of the same building.
+The two generally visit quite a bit because they are college friends.

-Shobhit, whenever he uses an elevator to go down to Yogendra's office, found that all the elevators seemed to be going up.
+Shobhit, whenever he uses an elevator to go down to Yogendra's office, finds that all the elevators seem to be going up.
 Yogendra, on his way up to Shobhit's office, found that elevators were always going down.
-Two people, in the same building, noticed that the elevators are always moving in opposite directions.
+Two people, in the same building, noticed that the elevators were always moving in opposite directions.

-At first sight, this created the impression that perhaps elevator cars were being manufactured in the middle of the building and sent them upwards to the roof or downwards to the basement to be dismantled.
+At first sight, this created the impression that perhaps elevator cars were being manufactured in the middle of the building and sent upwards to the roof or downwards to the basement to be dismantled.
 You can observe the same phenomenon in most tall buildings, and there are no elves involved.
 Do you see why it occurs?

 Suppose you are at one of the bottom floors of a building.
 In this case, a single elevator spends most of its time in the top section of the building.
 If we start waiting for an elevator at a random point in time, it will thus be more likely that the first elevator approaches from above and continues downwards.
 The opposite is true if we are at one of the top floors of the building.